 Every week St Peters collects donations for the Monroe food pantry.
 Parishioners may bring canned and dry goods with them to church on Sunday.

 Please click here for a list of current needed items.

 Covenant to Care

 The Covenant to Care – Adopt a Social Worker program allows St Peters to directly meet the needs of impoverished children in our community.
 We partner with a Department of Children and Families (DCF) social worker, who distributes our gifts to the families in her case load.
 Opportunities to give throughout the year include Easter Baskets, Back to School Backpacks, Thanksgiving Meal Cards and Christmas Gifts.

-We are now accepting Easter Basket Donations for kids in need.
-We’ve received 21 children’s names and ages from our Covenant to Care social worker.
+Thank you for providing 22 Easter Basket Donations for kids in need.
+We received 21 children’s names and ages from our Covenant to Care social worker.
 Thank you to everyone who signed up for a child!
-Even if you didn’t sign up, you can still help make a kid’s Easter brighter by assembling an extra Easter Basket.
-Please mark your baskets with the age and gender of the intended child and deliver wrapped to the church by Palm Sunday, April 9.

 St Peter’s Partnership with Megumeto

 St. Peter’s Episcopal Church in Monroe began a journey in 2013 to support our brothers and sisters in Mozambique.
 After just one year, we reached out in love to those on the other side of the world, helping them with the tools they needed and asked for: a building to educate their youngest, fresh clean water in the village, and protective mosquito nets for beds.
 In 2014, we raised funds to help the village of Megumeto build a nursery school to educate their kids, and with grant money helped the Megumeto community build a well for the village.